Trzyna.info : : Personal website of Thaddeus C. (Ted) Trzyna

 The lesson is that natural predators like these lizards -- and our owls, hawks, seldom-seen bats, and dragonflies (see below) -- need our understanding and protection.

-State and federal agencies have guidance on their websites.
-However, their advice is based on recommendations of the U.S. Environmental Protection Agency (see Note on Federal Websites, above).
+Although state and federal agencies have guidance on their websites, their advice is based on recommendations of the U.S. Environmental Protection Agency and may be outdated (see Note on Federal Websites, above).

 WHAT ABOUT TAKING VITAMINS ?